Last Updated: February 12, 2025

 Personal Life and Marriage to Paul McCartney

-While residing at her weekend home in the Hamptons on Long Island, Shevell met Paul McCartney.
-Both were coming from bad marriages, and began dating in the summer of 2007.
+While residing at her weekend home in the Hamptons on Long Island, Nancy met Paul McCartney.
+Both were coming from bad marriages, and they began dating in the summer of 2007.
 Although they did their best to keep the relationship discreet, attention from the press proved impossible to elude.
 When their cover was finally blown, they got engaged, with McCartney gifting Shevell a $650,000 1925 Cartier solitaire diamond ring.
 They married in 2011 at a ceremony held at Old Marylebone Town Hall in London, where McCartney had his first wedding in 1969.
 Shevell wore a wedding dress designed by her husband's daughter, famed designer Stella McCartney.
 Prior to the wedding, the betrothed couple went to Yom Kippur synagogue services, in honor of Shevell's Judaism.
 Both Shevell and McCartney accepted each other's children from their respective previous marriages.
 Later, in 2012, McCartney wrote the song "My Valentine" about Shevell; the track appears on his album "Kisses on the Bottom."

 Real Estate